Near-critical dimers and massive SLE: Scaling limit of the LERW with drift and conformal covariance

 in other words the winding of the path $\gamma$ at any scale $r$ is of order one. \end{itemize} The proofs in \cite{BLR_DimersGeometry} of both these facts for the random walk on $\Gtree$ relies on nothing but the uniform crossing estimate of \eqref{E:crossing_goal}; in fact Proposition 4.4 of \cite{BLR_DimersGeometry} and Proposition 4.12 of \cite{BLR_DimersGeometry} are stated for general random walks on embedded planar graphs subject to the uniform crossing estimate (convergence to Brownian motion is also assumed throughout that section, but plainly that assumption is only used to identify the law of the limit of loop-erased random walk).
 Hence Proposition 4.4 of \cite{BLR_DimersGeometry} applies and yields \eqref{E:LERWsf}; and Proposition 4.12 of \cite{BLR_DimersGeometry} also applies and yields uniform stretched exponential tails hence \eqref{E:windingtail}.
 This completes the proof of Proposition \ref{P:convergenceheight}.

-It is also possible to deduce \eqref{E:LERWsf} and \eqref{E:windingtail} from the Proposition 4.4 of \cite{BLR_DimersGeometry} and Proposition 4.12 of \cite{BLR_DimersGeometry} (applied to the usual driftless random walk on the square lattice) and the following result, which gives a control on the Radon--Nikodym derivative and may be of independent interest:
+It is also possible to deduce \eqref{E:LERWsf} and \eqref{E:windingtail} from the Proposition 4.4 of \cite{BLR_DimersGeometry} and Proposition 4.12 of \cite{BLR_DimersGeometry} (applied to the usual driftless random walk on the square lattice) and the fact that the Radon-Nikodym derivative in Corollary~\ref{cor:girsanovpotential} is uniformly bounded by $\exp(2\sup_{x\in\Omega }|\ph(x)|)$.